MailMan PHP Extension Reference Documentation

 void put_SmtpAuthMethod(string strVal);

-Note: If NTLM authentication does not succeed, set the Global.DefaultNtlmVersion property equal to 1 and then retry.
+Note: If NTLM authentication fails, set Global.DefaultNtlmVersion = 1 and retry.

 top